Learning Community Instructors

 11:00-Noon All instructors

-During the month of June, virtual training sessions are offered to support instructor engagement with the Blackboard instructor resources, lesson plan content and learn strategies regarding student engagement.
-The trainings are recorded and loaded into the Blackboard Instructor Resource page.
+During the month of June, virtual training sessions are offered to support instructor engagement with the Canvas instructor resources, lesson plan content and learn about student engagement strategies.
+The trainings are recorded and loaded into the Canvas Instructor Resource site.

 August

-Blackboard copy site goes live and there will be several training options to acclimate instructors to Blackboard, the copy site, and answer questions as instructors prepare their Blackboard site for launch.
-The trainings are recorded and loaded into the Blackboard Instructor Resource page.
+CANVAS "PRIME" site goes live and there will be several training options about transitioning the material to the Instructor's Canvas site.
+The trainings are recorded and loaded into the Canvas Instructor Resource site

-In order to receive attendance credit for the training hours, all training needs to be completed by the Friday before the first day of class, August 25, 2023.
+In order to receive attendance credit for the training hours, all training needs to be completed by the end of day on August 20, 2024.

 I have always enjoyed getting to engage with a community of first-year students at the very beginning of their academic and career journey.
 The learning community invariably becomes tightly-knit, providing a network of trusted relationships in this new phase of life.
 I find that that the intentionality and scope of our lessons empower students to make the most of the opportunities on campus.
 I learn so much from my LC each year, and the class gives me a forum to get new students excited and motivated about the possibilities in their time at Ohio University and beyond. - Josh Antonuccio, Director/Associate Director, School of Media Arts & Studies; Director, Ohio University Music Industry Summit; Program Coordinator, Ohio SXSW, Music Industry & Production Masterclass Series; Faculty Advisor, Brick City Records & Women in Music Industry